+This moderator role is to prepare a set of 5 words/ concepts glossary list, (based on the assigned readings) with simple definitions.
+This glossary list will be supplemented by tutorial groupmates with real life examples.
 Prompt attendance at each tutorial meeting, informed participation, and completion of all assigned readings.
 Every student is expected to be an active member in class and in contributing to a meaningful learning experience.
-Listening carefully to others, raising relevant questions, posing alternative interpretations, bringing in outside material to enrich class discussion via conference or other means are just some of the way to do so.
+Listening carefully to others, raising relevant questions, posting alternative interpretations, bringing in outside material to enrich class discussion via conference or other means are just some of the way to do so.
 How ready and conscientious you are in class will directly affect how much the whole class could gain from the course.
-Students will prepare at least two questions.
+Students will prepare at least one question.
 Make sure that your questions have the capacity to generate the group discussion and must be drown from your own understanding of the assigned readings.
 If you are not sure of your question, you can submit to me or the TA prior to the tutorial meeting.